1 Goal

 Genes from each subfamily tend to move water or other substrate depending on their NPA motifs.
 Some AQPs, such as NIPs, have acquired a mutation in their NPA motif, such as alanine to leucine, which confer the ability to move substrates such as urea or ammonium (reviewed in Chaumont et al., 2005).

-Instructors teach students to conduct analyses by going over each module in class demonstrating the approach to mine genome for target gene and go over steps to assemble and validate protein product.
+The instructor teaches students to conduct analyses by going over each module in class demonstrating the approach to mine genome for target gene and go over steps to assemble and validate protein product.
 Then, each group will be assigned a scaffold (from the de novo genome assembly) and they will have to conduct analyses presented in modules 2 to 4 on their own to answer the following question:

 What Aquaporin protein coding sequence is “hidden” in your assigned scaffold?